jfresh401/360-Glow-Mod-NoPCB/README.md

-Open IDE with pro micro connected and choose my Arduino ISP sketch.
+Open Arduino IDE with pro micro connected and choose MY Arduino ISP sketch.
 My ISP sketch will work for pro micro.

 Flash that sketch to the pro micro.
 Next, grab your attiny85 and wire it up accordingly.